— ACADEMIC CURRICULUM

 Learning to Live Together

 From a very young age, children learn to identify and express their own emotions, to listen to others’ feelings, and to resolve conflicts respectfully.
-They discover that everyone can feel differently at the same time.
-They develop empathy, active listening, and a sense of community.
+They discover that everyone may feel differently.

 A place to grow, learn, and take risks

 Everything we do is aimed at a single goal: to help every child grow up with respect for themselves and others.
-This is how independence, confidence, critical thinking, and social connections develop—starting at age 3.
+This is how independence, confidence, critical thinking, and social connections develop, starting at age 3.

 Ready to see the program in action?